How Much Do Nutritionists Charge – Health Counseling

 1. Your business location may influence your rates

 Where you practice — whether it’s a physical brick and mortar location or virtually — can largely influence your rates.
 In the past, professionals working in large metropolitan cities may have been able to charge more than those working in rural areas, but with telehealth increasing in popularity, these boundaries are blurring.
+If you are interested in transitioning your practice to telehealth, learn how you can set up a free Starter account with Healthie’s EHR + telehealth platform by clicking here.

 You can take a look at the Bureau of Labor Statistics’ employment statistics, by state, to see the average income and hourly income rate of nutrition professionals in your state.
 Keep in mind that these income reports include nutrition professionals across a broad range of roles, so these statistics are not exclusive to private practice.
 Connecting with other nutrition professionals in your area, or researching their rates, can also help you set important price benchmarks for your services.